A testicular self-exam is a way for men to notice any changes, lumps, or abnormalities in their testicles.

 Hold each testis in your hand, feeling whether its size or weight have changed since your last self-exam.

-- Look at your testes to see if there are any changes.
+- Look at your scrotum to see if there are any changes.

 - Hold an individual testis in both hands and roll it slowly with the thumb and fingers of your hand, feeling for small lumps or areas of soreness.
 The most common first finding of testicular cancer is a small, firm lump attached to the testis.